 This post may contain affiliate links.

 This Creamy Sausage Pasta is a quick and easy one pot recipe.
 It makes a brilliant midweek dinner, where the pasta is cooked in a super tasty sauce, all in a single pan.
+This is simply an all-round hit with the whole family!

 Easy sausage pasta recipe made in one pot with peppers, tomatoes and garlic.

-Check out some of my other winning one pan recipes here.
+I’ve said it before, I’ll say it again, one pan meals ARE LIFE.
+Check out some of my other winning one pan pasta recipes here.

-Why you’ll love this Sausage Pasta recipe
+Why you’ll love this easy Sausage Pasta recipe

 ⭐️ Dinner in under 30 minutes